Murrinh-patha language: Consonants

 Murrinh-Patha has a "long and flat" array of consonants like most Australian Aboriginal phonologies, with six places of articulation (bilabial, lamino-dental, alveolar, post-alveolar retroflex, palatal and velar), but only a limited range of contrastive manners of articulation.
 There are oral obstruents and nasal stops at all points of articulation; however there are no phonemic fricatives.
 The alveolar and retroflex places of articulation are both articulated in an apical way, the dental and palatal consonants are both laminal, and the velar and bilabial consonants form a natural class of peripheral consonants.

-The presence of voicing distinctions in Murrinh-Patha is highly unusual among Australian Aboriginal languages, however it is worth noting that voicing contrasts are restricted in their distribution.
+The presence of voicing distinctions in Murrinh-Patha is highly unusual among Australian Aboriginal languages, however voicing contrasts are restricted in their distribution.

 The consonant table uses the orthography used by researchers, as opposed to the one used most often by the community.
 The orthography used by the speaker community differs from the research orthography in that the community orthography represents dentals and palatals the same way, both ending with an 'h,' while the research orthography uses 'j' ('y' for nasals) to end palatals and 'h' to end dentals.

 The community orthography represents dentals and palatals the same way because they were historically in largely complementary distribution.
 Dentals typically appear before the back vowels /a, u/, while palatals appear before the front vowels /i, ɛ/, and word-finally.
 There are, however, many exceptions to that rule in the case of plosives, including many borrowings and the non-borrowed noun classifier /cu/, used for fighting and weapons.
 On the other hand, in the case of nasals, the only word breaking this distributional rule identified by Mansfield is /pren ɲu/ 'brand new'.

 Voiced sounds /, / can commonly be realized as voiced fricative sounds [, ].